 Previous backpacking experience is not necessary.
 We will teach you the skills for wilderness travel both interpersonal and technical skills.

-Technical skills include: how to pack appropriately, load a backpack, set up tarps, camp craft, navigation, how to sleep warm in your sleeping bag and how to cook your group meals over backcountry stoves.
-Interpersonal leadership skills include group travel dynamics, risk management, weather and hazard assessment, communication skills and learning how to work as a team.
+Technical skills: how to pack appropriately, load a backpack, set up tarps, camp craft, navigation, how to sleep warm in your sleeping bag, and how to cook your group meals over backcountry stoves.

+Interpersonal skills: group travel, risk management, weather and hazard assessment, communication skills, and learning how to work as a team.